DevMazzali/IMC-CALCULATOR-WEBSITE/README.md

-- Overview: A modern, user-friendly web application that allows users to instantly calculate their Body Mass Index (BMI) by entering weight and height.
-The app provides a clear health classification based on the calculated BMI.

-- Features: Easy input for weight (kg) and height (cm).
-Accurate BMI calculation using the formula: weight / (height in meters)².
-Instant BMI classification (such as Normal, Overweight, Obese).
-Modern and responsive design with smooth animations.
-Smart error handling for invalid entries.

-- Tech Stack: Uses HTML5 for structure, JavaScript for core logic, CSS3 for visuals, and Google Fonts (Open Sans) for typography.
+🎯 JavaScript IMC Calculator
+📝 Description
+A personal project to learn JavaScript, this app calculates BMI (weight / height in meters²) and displays health classification.
+Built to explore coding, it tackles input validation and UI design challenges.
+🎯 Motivation

+Learn JavaScript fundamentals.
+Practice DOM manipulation and event handling.
+Solve the problem of BMI calculation for self-education.

+🌟 What I Learned

+Basic JavaScript logic and functions.
+Handling user input and errors.
+CSS styling for better presentation.

+🚀 Features

+Input for weight (kg) and height (cm).
+Accurate BMI calculation.
+Instant classification (e.g., Normal, Overweight).
+Error handling for invalid inputs.

+🛠️ Tech Stack

+HTML5: Structure
+JavaScript: Logic
+CSS3: Styling
+Google Fonts: Open Sans

+📥 Installation

+Clone repo: git clone <repo-url>
-- Getting Started: Clone the repository and open index.html in your preferred browser.
+Open index.html in a browser.

+📋 How to Use

+Enter weight in kilograms.
-- How to Use: Enter your weight in kilograms and your height in centimeters.
-Click the "Enviar" button to see your BMI and health status instantly.
+Enter height in centimeters.
+Click "Enviar" to see BMI and status.

-- Project Structure:
-  - index.html: Application layout.
-  - main.js: Contains BMI logic and dynamic updates.
-  - style.css: Custom styles and animations.

-- Highlights: Height input is automatically converted from centimeters to meters.
-Invalid inputs trigger clear error messages.
-Valid results are highlighted in green, while errors appear in red.
+🙌 Credits

+Self-taught project.
+Inspired by online coding tutorials.

+📜 License
+MIT License - Free to use and modify.

+🤝 Contribute
+Fork the repo.
+Submit pull requests with improvements.